BenCaunt/CTRL-ALT-FTC/advanced/gain-scheduling.md

 }
 ```

 The code sample above has its PID coefficients tuned to operate at the 90° range.
-As we saw with the previous example though it fails whenever we go to 0°.
+As we saw with the previous example, it fails whenever we go to 0°.

-One approach we can take is to split our operating region into two halves, say in the middle at 45°.
-Then we will use one set of coefficients above 45° and one set below.
+One approach we can take is to split our operating region into two halves — suppose, in the middle, at 45°.
+Then, we will use one set of coefficients above 45° and one set below.

 ```java
 // imaginary PID controller and coefficients objects